markcmurphy/action-markdownlint/_testdata/test.md

 </script>
 ```
 The above JavaScript should alert to the browser with a JWT token if you are logged into the storefront with a customer account.
 If no customer is logged in, BigCommerce will return a `404` response, and you will see an error message.
 The JWT returned from this endpoint (example below) can be decoded on [JWT.IO](https://jwt.io/).
+The above JavaScript should alert to the browser with a JWT token if you are logged into the storefront with a customer account.
+If no customer is logged in, BigCommerce will return a `404` response, and you will see an error message.
+The JWT returned from this endpoint (example below) can be decoded on [JWT.IO](https://jwt.io/).
+The above JavaScript should alert to the browser with a JWT token if you are logged into the storefront with a customer account.
+If no customer is logged in, BigCommerce will return a `404` response, and you will see an error message.
+The JWT returned from this endpoint (example below) can be decoded on [JWT.IO](https://jwt.io/).

 **Example Logged In Customers Response**